-ASUS K009 tablet appears at Bluetooth SIG and FCC, includes 'nexus' brand nameAlex Wagner - Deputy Managing Editor, News Desk
+ASUS K009 tablet appears at Bluetooth SIG and FCC, includes 'nexus' brand nameAlex Wagner - Editorial Director of News and Content

 The Nexus 7 is fast approaching its first birthday, and in the mobile world that typically means that it's about time for a refresh.
 Google hasn't said anything official about an updated Nexus 7 yet, but newly-discovered filings from the Bluetooth Special Interest Group and Federal Communications Commission may have spilled some of the details of a new model.

 A listing for a new ASUS-made tablet featuring the model number K009 has been spotted on the Bluetooth SIG's website, complete with a photo of the device with its screen off.
 It's difficult to discern much of anything from the small photo that's included with the entry, but the Bluetooth SIG's description of the K009 says that it packs a 7-inch display and quad-core Snapdragon 600 processor.

 Meanwhile, an FCC listing for the K009 offers up a few more details on the device.
 The entry includes both "ASUS" and "nexus" as the device's brands and lists the K009 as having both front and rear cameras, a 4,000mAh battery and LTE support.
 Interestingly, the FCC also says that the K009 features a Qualcomm APQ-8064 processor, which would be a Snapdragon S4 Pro and not the Snapdragon 600 that the Bluetooth SIG claims is included with the K009.